hatchways/team-all-bran/README.md

 * Upcoming/past practice interview dashboard for easy user experience.

 ## Installation:
-A live version of the application can be found [here](https://mock-interview-platform.herokuapp.com/)
+A live version of the application can be found [here](https://mock-interview-platform.herokuapp.com/).
-If you want to run it locally follow the instructions below:
+If you want to run the application locally, follow the instructions below:
 1. Clone repository
 2. Install Dependencies - Run ```npm install``` in the root directory and client directory
 3. Create a file with the name ```.env```